shahyarrrr/mini-grep/README.md

 minigrep is a simple implementation of the grep utility that searches for specific text patterns in files.
 This version includes custom formatting for matched text (highlighting and underlining) and flexible command-line options.

+minigrep is a project from the rust lang book in chapter 12, i am trying to make a bigger one from the minigrep actually should be

 ## Installation

 Make sure you have Rust installed on your system.
 Then: